Back

 Not every student's journey to university is the same.

-Did you know that some universities will accept postgraduate applications (if there’s still places available) until just a few weeks before the course starts?
-Unlike the fixed undergraduate application timetable the postgraduate process is more flexible so don’t worry if you have left things a little late.
+Did you know that some universities will accept postgraduate applications (if there are still places available) until just a few weeks before the course starts?

 What are the stages of applying to a PG course?